Western Force agree to arbitration in Super Rugby cull case

-SYDNEY The Western Force have agreed to enter into arbitration in their legal case with the Australian Rugby Union (ARU) over their possible axing from Super Rugby for next season.
+SYDNEY (Reuters) - The Western Force have agreed to enter into arbitration in their legal case with the Australian Rugby Union (ARU) over their possible axing from Super Rugby for next season.

 Rugby Western Australia (WA) launched the case when the ARU announced two months ago that the Perth-based Force or Melbourne Rebels would be culled as the competition contracted from 18 to 15 teams for 2018.
 South Africa will also cut two teams.